a1an1in/libobject/doc/commit_format.md

 optimize mockery

 Description:
-update
+when using run-test options, it make the operation more complicated, so change it to support arguments,

 Major Changes:
-1. add new execute_designated_command func
-2. add --run-test, --run-cmd, and --args option for mockery
+1. del --run-test, --run-cmd, and --args option for mockery